The testing trade-off triangle

-This article is the first in a series on “Testing Serverless Applications” based on lessons I’m teaching in the upcoming Serverless Testing Workshop.
+This article is part of a series on “Testing Serverless Applications” based on lessons I teach in the Serverless Testing Workshop.

 Writing automated tests for serverless applications, indeed for any type of software application, can be somewhat of an art.
 Answers to the following commonly asked questions will be highly contextual and unique to an individual project or even a component/use case within a project: